Jaxonwht/breakout/README.md

 With the collision sound feature, sometimes there is lag in the game.

+I Will display congratulation text after the player breaks all levels.

 ### Notes
 I removed the difference between screenwidth and scenewidth.
 In other words, I assumed the player will not adjust the window size after the game starts.
 This removes a lot of redundant variables.

 There are a few places that I should implement methods to interfaces or super classes rather than specific classes in the future, for example, implementing methods to Node rather than to Group for extensibility.

+My scene transitions are not good enough.
+Originally I planned to have a RootController class that transitions between different roots for the same scene, when the player wins, loses etc. However, I realized it is too difficult for this class to access the various objects from root, because they are defined only in Breakout class.
+This is a design flaw that I should have dealt with better at the start of the project.
+But then again, at that time, I had no idea how to use JavaFx and relied heavily on codes from lab_bounce.
+All these are for future reference.

 ### Impressions
 There is too much inter-dependency between different classes.
 I am not that familiar with software design and the time is not plenty, so for now I do not know how to improve it significantly.